|Diamond Is Unbreakable

 - Combat Clairvoyance: Has a limited version of this granted to him by his boss.

 - Edible Theme Naming: "Vinegar", obviously.
 In the Italian translation he's renamed Aceto, which means the same but has the benefits of a) actually being Italian and b) sounding more like an actual name.
+A "Doppio", on the other hand, is an espresso that by the use of a special coffee filter is twice the size of a regular "solo" espresso.

 - Shoe Phone: Parodied.
 Doppio's main form of communication with his boss is supposedly his cell phone.
 But when it breaks, he starts grabbing random objects and treating them like they were his cell phone, going so far as to make ring tone noises himself.
 They have been car charms, toy phones, frogs, and many other things.
+Now, whether he's literally talking to himself or if the objects can actually become phones is an entirely different affair.

-- Split Personality: To Diavolo
+- Split Personality: To Diavolo.

 - Youthful Freckles